-Society of IRT Added Value: Get a free, one-way limo transfer (U.S. dollar value +$140) to/from Seattle or Vancouver airports when you book any Rocky Mountaineer trip on our website.
-Get free limo transfers both ways when you book the Grand Rail Circle tour.)
+Society of IRT Added Value: Get a complimentary, one-way private sedan transfer (U.S. dollar value $140+) to/from Vancouver or Calgary airports when you book any Rocky Mountaineer trip on our website.
+Get complimentary private sedan transfers both ways when you book a “Circle” journey tour, such as the Grand Rail Circle or Canadian Rockies Getaway Circle.)

-New for 2017: Sonora Resort, Canada’s premiere wilderness resort, is the perfect complement to your Rocky Mountaineer journey.
-Add two (or more) pre- or post-nights at this all-inclusive lodge, accessible only by float plane or boat from Vancouver.
+Recommended Extension: Sonora Resort, one of Canada’s premiere wilderness resorts, is the perfect complement to your Rocky Mountaineer journey.
+Add two pre- or post-nights at this all-inclusive lodge, accessible only by helicopter or float plane from Vancouver.
 Enjoy hiking and biking trails, experience a guided salmon-fishing outing, or go on a grizzly bear viewing tour.
 Call / e-mail us for details.

 In 1995, the company launched its luxury GoldLeaf Service with its custom-built glass dome coaches offering fine dining on the lower level.
-Today, more than 50 percent of all guests choose GoldLeaf service.
-The company has added Silverleaf — one-level dome cars.
-Other routes are Vancouver-Whistler-Jasper and Seattle-Vancouver-Banff.
+Today, most guests choose GoldLeaf service.
+The company also now offers Silverleaf — one-level dome cars.
+Other routes are Vancouver-Kamloops-Jasper and Vancouver-Whistler-Quesnel-Jasper.

 Latest News: Click here for Track 25, our blog, for IRT’s latest review of this great train.

-On all departures, IRT recommends GoldLeaf service.
-It has a beautiful bi-level dome coach, is fully air-conditioned with full-length dome windows, and assigned seating that can accommodate groups of four.
+There are two levels of service offered: GoldLeaf and SilverLeaf.
+We highly recommend GoldLeaf Service for all departures.
+GoldLeaf guests are accommodated in beautiful bi-level dome coaches, which are fully air-conditioned with full-length dome windows, with assigned seating that can accommodate groups of four.
 The main benefit, from our point of view, is GoldLeaf passengers’ exclusive access to the large open-air observation decks.
 As this is a daytime-only train, there are no sleeping accommodations.
 Overnights are spent in upgraded hotels for GoldLeaf passengers.

-We also like the on-board dining experience in the exclusive lower-level dining room.
+We also like the on-board, gourmet dining experience in the exclusive lower-level dining room.
 Another GoldLeaf benefit is the luggage delivery service to your hotel in Kamloops or Quesnel.
 And we appreciate the transfers to and from the train on package tours.

-For the ultimate in luxury, book GoldLeaf Deluxe service, and enjoy all the benefits of GoldLeaf with even more luxurious hotel rooms during your tour.
-And go even a notch futher and ask for Gold Floor rooms in the Fairmont hotels.
+For the ultimate in luxury, book GoldLeaf Service with Room Upgrade, and enjoy all the benefits of GoldLeaf with even more luxurious hotel rooms during your tour.
+And go even a notch further and ask for Gold Floor rooms in the Fairmont hotels.

-In GoldLeaf Service, walk down a spiral staircase or take the elevator from the dome level to the diner where the full galley kitchen prepares remarkable multi-course breakfasts and lunches for you.
-The diner can seat 36 in tables for four.
+In GoldLeaf Service, walk down a spiral staircase or take the elevator from the dome level to the dining room where the full galley kitchen prepares remarkable multi-course breakfasts and lunches for you.
+The dining room can seat 36 at tables for four.

 SilverLeaf passengers are served hot entree options at their seats.